epimath/gravity-model-ebola/README.md

 Questions?
 Contact Jeremy D'Silva (jpdsilva@umich.edu) or Marisa Eisenberg (marisae@umich.edu)

+This project uses a gravity model framework to examine spatial transmission of Ebola virus disease (EVD) in West Africa (2014-2016), at both the country and district levels.
 This repository currently includes only the 3-patch country level model (we will update soon with cleaned code for the 63-patch district level model as well).
 Please cite the paper referenced above if you use our code or adapt it for your project.